Prajwalkadam29/repo-documentation-generator/README.md

 * **Path Matchers:** Ensuring complex glob patterns work across OS types.
 * **API Clients:** Mocked `RestClient` flows for GitHub communication.
 * **AI Factory:** Validation of the Strategy pattern implementation.

 ---

+## 💡 Tips for Best Results

+To get the most accurate and cost-effective documentation, keep the following best practices in mind:

+### 🧠 Mind the AI Context Window
+Large Language Models have a **Context Window** (a limit on how much text they can process at once).
+* **Include Source, Not Data**: Only add extensions for code files.
+Avoid adding large data files like `.csv`, `.json` datasets, or `.log` files in `application.properties`, as these will consume your API tokens quickly without adding much value to the documentation.
+* **Keep it Lean**: If your project is massive, use the `exclude-patterns` in `application.properties` to skip secondary directories or legacy code that doesn't define the core project structure.

+### 🔑 Security First
+The AI is instructed to identify environment variables and create a `.env.example` template for you.
+* **Redaction**: The system is designed to provide placeholders like `YOUR_API_KEY`.
+However, as a best practice, always double-check the generated output before committing it to a public repository to ensure no sensitive hardcoded strings were accidentally included.

+### 🐳 Docker Suggestions
+Even if your project doesn't have a `Dockerfile`, the AI will suggest one.
+For the best suggestion, ensure your `pom.xml`, `package.json`, or `requirements.txt` are included in the file collection, as the AI uses these to determine the correct base image and build steps.

+---